RobertHolzhauser/e2/p2/README.md

 ## Notes for instructor
 *Javascript in game.js is used to provide a timer functionality to limit the amount of time the player can view the number that was called.*

+I used the design C pattern, along with Object Oriented Programming.

+The classes are organized like so:
+Games -->  Game --> instructions
+                --> players   ---> board